-The seminal Chinese text, The Yellow Emperor’s Classic, gives the following information about the sources of Wei Chi power and the nature of its natural ennemies.
+The seminal Chinese text, The Yellow Emperor’s Classic, gives the following information about the sources of Wei Chi power and the nature of its natural enemies.

 Sources of Wei Chi power:

-While we have no control over the first source, we have some degree of control over the second and third sources.
-It requires both awareness, and willingness to maintain a nourishing and balancing way of life.
+While we have no control over the first source, we have some degree of control over the second and third sources and we discover that it requires both awareness and willingness to maintain a nourishing and balancing way of life.

 The fourth source of wei chi strength may be surprising.
-It means that we are fed by the emotional qualities of our human relationships and by the (positive) emotions we derive from them.
+This source indicates that we are fed by the emotional qualities of our human relationships and by the (positive) emotions we derive from them.

-Wei Chi is under attack from two different fronts:
+Wei chi, however, is under attack on two different fronts:

-The 5 devils are the cosmic energies that translate in:
+The five devils are the cosmic energies that translate into: